dimanikulin/dimanikulin/PublishWhere1_en.md

 Please note that it might generate the wrong **TL;DR.**
 In my case, it generated a **TL;DR** based on part of the text, not the whole publication.

-Additionally, it is impossible to discuss the problems that the editor found right on the platform.
-I received emails and could reply back.

 In one more case, there was the following:

 They asked me to confirm that my article starts the way it should - *Your article appears to start abruptly.
 By that I mean, it seems like an introductory part of the article is missing.*
 After 3 days, they rejected my article with *Unresponsive contributor.*

 Sometimes import works not well, it deletes space symbols, adds newline symbols, etc.

 For more information on how to publish, please go [to](https://help.hackernoon.com/how-do-i-get-published).